PaddlePaddle/Research/ST_DM/AAAI2021-CWatcher/README.md

 ## Data Preparation
-1. Download the labeled data
+1. The labeled data

-    Here is the link to the labeled data of high/low-risk neighborhoods in Wuhan used in the paper: xxxxxxxxxxxxxxxxxx
+    The labeled data of high/low-risk neighborhoods in Wuhan used in this paper are in the "labeled_data" directory.

     Four feilds of labeled data are split by '\t':